Dell: Retail stores

 As of the end of February 2008, Dell products shipped to one of the largest office supply retailers in Canada, Staples Business Depot.
 In April 2008, Future Shop and Best Buy began carrying a subset of Dell products, such as certain desktops, laptops, printers, and monitors.

 Since some shoppers in certain markets show reluctance to purchase technological products through the phone or the Internet, Dell has looked into opening retail operations in some countries in Central Europe and Russia.
 In April 2007, Dell opened a retail store in Budapest.
 In October of the same year, Dell opened a retail store in Moscow.

 In the UK, HMV's flagship Trocadero store has sold Dell XPS PCs since December 2007.
 From January 2008 the UK stores of DSGi have sold Dell products (in particular, through Currys and PC World stores).
 As of 2008, the large supermarket chain Tesco has sold Dell laptops and desktops in outlets throughout the UK.

 In May 2008, Dell reached an agreement with the office supply chain, Officeworks (part of Coles Group), to stock a few modified models in the Inspiron desktop and notebook range.
 These models have slightly different model numbers, but almost replicate the ones available from the Dell Store.
 Dell continued its retail push in the Australian market with its partnership with Harris Technology (another part of Coles Group) in November of the same year.
 In addition, Dell expanded its retail distributions in Australia through an agreement with the discount electrical retailer, The Good Guys, known for "Slashing Prices".
 Dell agreed to distribute a variety of makes of both desktops and notebooks, including Studio and XPS systems in late 2008.
-Dell and Dick Smith Electronics (owned by Woolworths Limited) reached an agreement to expand within Dick Smith's 400 stores throughout Australia and New Zealand in May 2009 (1 year since Officeworks—owned by Coles Group—reached a deal).
+Dell and Dick Smith Electronics (owned by Woolworths Australia) reached an agreement to expand within Dick Smith's 400 stores throughout Australia and New Zealand in May 2009 (1 year since Officeworks—owned by Coles Group—reached a deal).
 The retailer has agreed to distribute a variety of Inspiron and Studio notebooks, with minimal Studio desktops from the Dell range.
 As of 2009, Dell continues to run and operate its various kiosks in 18 shopping centers throughout Australia.
 On March 31, 2010, Dell announced to Australian Kiosk employees that they were shutting down the Australian/New Zealand Dell kiosk program.

 In Germany, Dell is selling selected smartphones and notebooks via Media Markt and Saturn, as well as some shopping websites.